 If you’re not sure what kind of white noise sound will help you sleep best, the LectroFan is your best option.
 This versatile sound machine comes with 20 different digital sound profiles: 10 fan sounds and 10 ambient noise (white noise) variations.
 Compact and unobtrusive, the LectroFan is almost small enough to fit in the palm of your hand, though powerful enough to create sounds louder than any mechanical fan-based conditioner.
 This sound-masking white noise machine also comes with a handy auto-off timer if you don’t want those soothing sounds running through the night.

 While it’s not the prettiest sound machine on the market, the Marpac DOHM is a classic for a reason.
 This white noise product has been around since 1962, when it was originally sold as the Sleep-Mate (or Sleepmate).
 It’s been impressing sleepers ever since, offering fan-based natural white noise that you can tune to your preference.
 The experts seem to like it, too; it was chosen as the official sound machine of the National Sleep Foundation.
-Unlike the other two products on this list, however, it does not have a built-in sleep timer, instead running all night.
+Unlike the other two products on this list, however, it does not have a built-in sleep timer.

 Sleep machines for babies

-New parents know how important it is that your baby can sleep soundly — both for them and for you.
+New parents know how important it is that your baby can sleep soundly.
 Once your child no longer needs to wake up every few hours, they may still need help staying asleep through the night.
 This is when some parents turn to a white noise machine for help instead of a Bluetooth speaker and a white noise app.

 Sound machines have been shown to help babies fall asleep, particularly during otherwise noisy times of the day.
 Some machines even have a setting that mimics a mother’s heartbeat, which can be quite soothing.
 However, you’ll need to make sure the machine is quiet enough so as not to disturb their sensitive ears.
 Start your search with the three noise-masking products below, which were specifically designed for infants.